-Table A-1 No. Commenter Comment BLM Response 1 Individuals Utilize BLM's discretion under 43 CFR 4710.5(a) to close or limit livestock grazing in the HMAs, and/or designate this area to be managed principally for wild horse herds under 43 C.F.R.
+Table 1: Scoping Comments No. Scoping Comment BLM Response 1 Utilize BLM's discretion under 43 CFR 4710.5(a) to close or limit livestock grazing in the HMAs, and/or designate this area to be managed principally for wild horse herds under 43 C.F.R.
 4710.
 3-2.
-The issue of authorized livestock grazing use was previously decided in the Divide Grazing EIS, the Rawlins RMP, the Upper Colorado River Standards and Guidelines Assessment, and the Green River RMP.
-See 3.7 Livestock Grazing.
-2 Individuals Re-evaluate and increase the AML for wild horses for this 1.7 million-acre area.
-The AMLs were established through prior separate decision- making processes.
+The issue of authorized livestock grazing use was previously decided in the Green River RMP, 1997.
+2 Re-evaluate and increase the AML for wild horses for these HMAs.
+The AMLs were established through prior separate decision-making processes.
 Increasing the AML would not eliminate the need to hold gathers and manage wild horse numbers.
 The BLM manages resources for multiple use; increasing the AML to manage the HMAs for only a single public land use is outside the scope of this EA.
 See 3.2 Wild Horses.
-3 Individuals Offer any ranchers grazing livestock in the HMAs the option to retire cattle grazing allotments to promote ecotourism activities.
+3 Offer any ranchers grazing livestock in the HMAs the option to retire cattle grazing allotments to promote ecotourism activities.
 This is outside the scope of this analysis.
-The BLM has a multiple- use mandate to manage for all uses of the public land.
+The BLM has a multiple-use mandate to manage for all uses of the public land.
 Achieving and maintaining wild horse populations within established AMLs and controlling their population growth rates will enhance the public lands for the benefit of all users and resources.
 This in turn will increase the recreational experience in the area.
-4 Individuals Implement and expand the current proposal of fertility control treatments to allow more horses to remain on the range.
-Fertility control has been incorporated into Alternative A.
+4 Implement and expand the current proposal of fertility control treatments to allow more horses to remain on the range.
+Fertility control has been incorporated into Alternative A. 5 Implement range improvements and water enhancements that will benefit all animals, including wildlife and horses, living in the HMAs.

-Table A-1

-No. Commenter Comment BLM Response

-5 Individuals Implement range improvements and water enhancements that will benefit all animals, including wildlife and horses, living in the HMAs.
 Water range improvement projects do enhance and benefit all wildlife and wild horses.
 Some water wells and pipelines are shut down to manage livestock rotation or for winter maintenance.
+6 The management approach detailed in the EA as the proposed alternative continues the unsustainable cycle of roundups, removals, and stockpiling of horses in long-term holding facilitiesthis failed strategy is the inequitable distribution of resources within these HMAsno threat to the 'thriving natural balance' is greater than the extensive livestock grazing.
+The BLM has a multiple-use management mandate for meeting its mission of sustaining the health, diversity, and productivity of the public lands for the use and enjoyment of present and future generations.
+Current management actions for the wild horses include maintaining appropriate herd management levels for an ecological balance among wild horses and land and resource uses.